LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 and the stripe fills `row_180_11.png` / `_alt.png` are generated uniform fills, not designed art.

+### The stall watchdog cannot tell "no progress" from "arrived, target moved"
+`todo.pathing.arrivedstall`

+MEASURED 2026-08-30, on the run that finally milked the cow:

+    reporting failed for animal:100: no net progress -- moved 0 in 10s at
+    [2530.5,1142.8] heading for [2530.5,1142.8] ... moved 43.8911

+The unit walked 43.9 tiles, arrived exactly on its approach position, and was failed for standing still.
+It self-corrected on re-dispatch and milked the cow 13.9 tiles later, so this costs a wasted dispatch rather than a task -- but it reads in the log as a pathing failure and is not one.

+Being within the arrival radius of your own approach position is success or a re-resolve, never a stall.
+Cheap to separate and worth doing before it masks a real stall.

+### Farm animals move and nothing re-resolves the target
+`todo.pathing.movingtarget` -- see also `todo.pathing.arrivedstall`

+The approach position is resolved once and cached on `stateData.groundTarget`.
+A crop does not move, a drop does not move, a farm animal wanders continuously -- so the cached point is stale before the unit arrives, and the only thing that corrects it is failing the task and being re-dispatched.

+It works, at the cost of one failed dispatch per wander.
+Re-resolving when the tracked entity has moved more than some distance from the cached target is the obvious shape, but it interacts with `arch.pathing.standablerank` caching and with the probe results pushed to the port -- do not change one without reading the other.

 ### Big obvious on/off lights on the pane
 `todo.art.runninglights` -- see also `todo.pane.tooltipstrings`